to the west from

 stuck in a rut.
 As the plateau rose, the "rut" just got deeper.

-It is probable the plateau is still slowly rising with the
+It is probable the plateau is still slowly rising

 river cutting ever deeper.
 The sheer sides of the canyon and steep